-Penalty - The consequence imposed for a rule or procedure violation that is identified by a referee.
+Penalty - The consequence imposed for a rule or procedure violation that is identified by field personnel keeping track of the Match score.
 When a Penalty occurs, points will be deducted from the Score of the Alliance that incurred the Penalty.
 Penalties are further defined into Minor Penalties and Major Penalties.